anna-dor-plumsail/documents-docs/source/document-generation/xlsx/conditionally-clear-cells.rst

 Conditionally clear cells in XLSX templates
 ===========================================

-You can use `collapse formatter <../common-docx-xlsx/formatters.html#collapse>`_ to clear cells of an Excel document if some value or collection of values is null, empty or :code:`true`.
+You can use `collapse formatter <../common-docx-xlsx/formatters.html#collapse>`_ to clear cells of an Excel document.

 First of all, review the `conditionally clear cells demo <./demos.html#clear-cells>`_.
 There is a template for the case that we describe here.

-The formatter checks if a value for current tag is empty or :code:`true`, then clears content of cells.
+The formatter checks if a value for current tag is empty or :code:`true`, then clears the content of cells.

 .. contents:: Two cases when you can use it:
     :local: